 Women are born with two X chromosomes, unlike men with one X and one Y chromosome.
 The Y chromosome would diminish as men get older, and new research has discovered that this might lead to a shorter life span.

 A 2022 study by the University of Virginia found evidence that losing the Y chromosome can cause the heart muscle to scar and trigger heart failure.
-Their
+Their previous study has also observed that the disappearance of the Y chromosome is more likely to stimulate age-associated diseases such as Alzheimer’s and cancer.

 2. Sex hormones

 Although women are also at risk for cardiovascular diseases (CVD), men mostly suffer from them at a younger age.
 Researchers have found that men are likely to develop heart diseases ten to 15 years earlier than women.
-The basis for this is the lack of oestrogen and
+The basis for this is the lack of oestrogen and testosterone.
+Testosterone also increases harmful cholesterol, raising a man’s chances of heart disease and stroke.

 Although they’re known as sex hormones, oestrogen and testosterone protect men and women against heart diseases.
 As oestrogen levels in men gradually decline after puberty and their testosterone levels lower as they age, their chances of suffering and dying from CVD increases.